fauna/dotnet-sample-app/README.md

     and user-defined functions (UDFs) defined in the FSL files of the `schema` directory.

-5. Create a key with the `server` role for the `ECommerce` database:
+5. Create a key with the `server` role for the `EcommerceDotnet` database:

     ```sh
-    fauna create-key --environment='' ECommerce server
+    fauna create-key --environment='' EcommerceDotnet server
     ```

     Copy the returned `secret`.
 The app can use the key's secret to authenticate